coolinmc6/mc_blog/README.md

 - In order to save our posts, we have to define a 'create' method
 - A 'create' method pretty much has to just create the post (@post = Post.new) and save it (@post.save).
 BUT....there's more to it than that...
-  -as a security feature, Rails require that we specify the parameters that we are updating in something called "strong parameters"
+  * as a security feature, Rails require that we specify the parameters that we are updating in something called "strong parameters"
-  -strong parameters are defined in the Post controller (posts_controller.rb) and are 'private' meaning that they [FILL IN] *this is what the create and strong parameters look like:
+  * strong parameters are defined in the Post controller (posts_controller.rb) and are 'private' meaning that they [FILL IN] *this is what the create and strong parameters look like:
 ```ruby
 def create